 Mitchell I. Cohen

-Mitchell I. Cohen, MD, FACC, FHRS, is the current Co-Director of the Heart Center and Section Chief of Pediatric Cardiology at Phoenix Children's Hospital.
-Dr Cohen graduated from Temple University School of Medicine and then completed pediatric internship, residency, cardiology fellowship, and subspecialty training in pediatric electrophysiology at the Children's Hospital of Philadelphia.
-Dr Cohen remained on faculty at the Children's Hospital of Philadelphia and University of Pennsylvania School of Medicine for 6 years before relocating to Phoenix.
-He is a Clinical Professor of Child Health at The University of Arizona School of Medicine-Phoenix and has been actively involved in the medical school since 2011 teaching cardio-pulmonary cased-based instruction to first-year medical students.
-He has also mentored medical students during their scholarly research projects.
-Dr Cohen's clinical and research interests address long-term outcomes of children with pacemakers and defibrillators, channelopathies, and WPW.
-Dr Cohen's advocacy interests extend to sudden cardiac death prevention and awareness for all high-school students in Arizona.
-He is the current Vice-President and President-Elect of the Pediatric and Congenital Electrophysiology Society (PACES) and is a scientific advisor to the Sudden Arrhythmia Death Syndromes Foundation.
-Dr Cohen also sits on the organizing committee for the World Congress in Pediatric Cardiology and Cardiothoracic Surgery.
+Mitchell I. Cohen, MD, FACC, FHRS, is the current Co-Director of the Heart Center and Chief of Pediatric Cardiology at Inova Children's Hospital.
+Dr Cohen graduated from Temple University School, USA, of Medicine and then completed a pediatric internship, residency, cardiology fellowship, and subspecialty training in pediatric electrophysiology at the Children's Hospital of Philadelphia, USA.
+Dr Cohen remained on faculty at the Children's Hospital of Philadelphia and University of Pennsylvania School of Medicine for 6 years before relocating to Phoenix where he became Professor of Child Health at The University of Arizona School of Medicine-Phoenix, USA.
+In October 2017, Dr Cohen assumed the pediatric cardiology leadership position within the Inova Heart & Vascular Institute.
+Dr Cohen's clinical and research interests address long-term outcomes of children with cardiovascular implantable electronic devices, genotype specific therapies for patients with channelopathies, Wolff-Parkinson-White syndrome, and late arrhythmic outcomes in adults with congenital heart disease.
+Dr Cohen has lectured at over 260 national and international scientific meetings and has over 85 published papers and book chapters.
+He has been a visiting professor at Primary Children's Hospital, Children's Mercy Hospital, Duke Children's Hospital.
+Dr Cohen's advocacy interests extend to sudden cardiac death prevention and awareness for all high-school students.
+He is the current President of the Pediatric and Congenital Electrophysiology Society (PACES) and is a scientific advisor to the Sudden Arrhythmia Death Syndromes Foundation (SADS).
+Dr Cohen has served on the Scientific Clinical Documents Committee for the Heart Rhythm Society and has been the lead or co-author on more than 5 nationally published guidelines by the American College of Cardiology and the American Heart Association.
+He is the current pediatric program chair for the 2019 Heart Rhythm Society (HRS) scientific sessions and the Scientific Program Chair for the 2021 World Congress in Pediatric Cardiology and Cardiothoracic Surgery.
+Dr Cohen is board certified in pediatric cardiology and adult congenital heart disease.
+He is certified in electrophysiology, pacemakers, and defibrillators by the International Board of Heart Rhythm Examiners (IBHRE).
+Dr Cohen is currently Professor of Pediatrics at Virginia Commonwealth University (VCU) School of Medicine, USA.